NandaRusfikri/check-valid-geolocation-lat-long/README.md

 Since the project already use Go Module, I recommend to put the source code in any folder but GOPATH.

+If Error API KEY please change the API KEY in the file `config.json`

+you can get API key from [gps-coordinates.net](https://www.gps-coordinates.net/)

 #### Commad Line